yinkangning0124/yinkangning0124/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Reinforcement Learning and Motion Intelligence.
+- 🔭 I’m currently working on Reinforcement Learning and Humanoid Robot.

 - 🌱 My goal is to build a general embodied robotics system!